qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 Comments can also be added to Inputs or algorithms present in the modeler.
-This can be done by going in the comment widget of the item or with a right click.
+This can be done by going in the :guilabel:`Comment` tab of the item or with a right-click.

-Comments are visible only in the modeler canvas and not in the final algorithm dialog, they can be hiden by deactivating :menuselection:`View --> Show Comments`
+Comments are visible only in the modeler canvas and not in the final algorithm dialog, they can be hiden by deactivating :menuselection:`View --> Show Comments`.

 Saving and loading models